 Yours truly, Jack the Ripper...

-One of the first, and most likely still most famous.
+One of the first, and likely still most famous.
 Not just a

 serial killer: The Serial Killer

-The Ripper is commonly held to have killed at least five prostitutes in Whitechapel area of London's East End in the fall of 1888:
+The Ripper is commonly held to have killed at least five prostitutes in the Whitechapel area of London's East End during the fall of 1888: